Waldo-Blom/CV-website/README.md

 - [ ] Make the buttons on contact section work
 - [ ] Experience section not working when switching to work section part
 - [ ] Dark mode not working after adding timeline-script
+- [ ] Mobile aligment to be fixed (Switch to mobile display in browser)

 ### Animations
  - [ ] On website first open animation